FrostSource/hla-custom-wrist-pockets/docs/hologram_creation.md

 ### How do we find the correct angle for our model?

-Inside Hammer, place your prop down and select it, then face the camera towards the negative Y axis (away from the green arrow) while looking at your model, then rotate it to face towards the camera.
+Inside Hammer, place your prop down and select it, then face the camera towards the negative Y axis (opposite direction to the green arrow) while looking at your model, then rotate it to face towards the camera.
 Copy the transform angles to the attachment origin.

 ![](img/rotate_to_face_y.jpg)
 ![](img/copy_angles.png)